 Honors & Awards

-The 5-8 sophomore from Repentigny, Quebec, Canada, saw playing time in eight of NU’s 11 non-conference games, including a career-high 13 minutes when she grabbed a career-best three rebounds in a win over High Point on Dec.
+The 5-8 sophomore from Repentigny, Quebec, Canada, made her first career start against Penn State on Jan.
+15. She played a career-high 13 minutes and grabbed a career-best three rebounds in a win over High Point on Dec.
 20. She added two rebounds in a win over Alcorn State Nov.
 16.

 "On offense we like to play fast and Esther is an up-tempo type of guard," Nebraska Coach Connie Yori said.
 "Esther is a good on-ball defender and excels at pushing the ball in transition, which makes her a great fit for our system.
 She is athletic, competitive, an excellent ball-handler and a hard worker."